untemps/svelte-readotron/README.md

 | es        | 278   |
 | sv        | 218   |

-If the lang is not one of the listed ones or is undefined, the default value will be used.
+If a lang is not defined or the provided lang is not listed, the **default** value (200) will be used.

 #### Example